Jorge-Ortiz-Mata/rails-google-cloud-quickstart/README.md

 - If you want to start developing locally, see the development documentation.

-- If you want to see the GCP configuration for staging and production, see the gcp documentation
+- If you want to see the GCP configuration for staging and production, see the depolyment-gcp documentation

 ## Author